 Here are a few different secure cloud storage options:

 You can also keep local, encrypted backups of anything that you really need, see Veracrypt for example.

 It’s also good to remember that even if you aren’t actively using cloud storage, all of the big tech companies mentioned above are data collection monsters.
 Your data is being passively collected whenever you use their platforms.
-This is usually associated with your identity for targeted advertising, hence the need for a VPN service.
+This is usually associated with your identity for targeted advertising, hence the need for a good VPN service.